KONOS Academy (Grades 9-12)

 The culmination of the Konos experience

-Taught by Dr. Charles Thaxton, John Lee, and other gifted faculty members, students thrive.
+Taught by John Lee, Don Rhymer, and other gifted faculty members, students thrive.

 High school students attend the one-day program on either Tuesday, Wednesday or Thursday and receive instruction, interaction, and testing in both a large group and small group setting in the subject areas of history, English, and the year’s electives (see below).
 In class, they are given assignments for the rest of the week.
 Parents receive professional support, group activities, and an organized curriculum for the year.
 All classes are accredited.